hsanborn/Markdown/3. Pneumothorax, Pulmonary Embolism (PE) & Pneumonia/2 Pulmonary Embolism (PE)/Pulmonary Embolism (PE).md

 Pathophysiology
 A series of happenings occur inside a patient’s body when he or she has emboli.

 # Pathophysiology of Pulmonary Embolism.
+TEST

 Click the image to enlarge.
 Pathophysiology of Pulmonary Embolism.
 Click the image to enlarge.